haka-security/haka/doc/user/tutorial/dissector/smtp_protocol.rst

     S: 250-DSN

 Mail transaction starts after the above initiation phase.
-At each step, the client sends a smtp command and receives a one or multiple response messages from the server.
-Three steps are needed to transfert a mail, namely, through MAIL, RCPT and DATA commands::
+At each step, the client sends a smtp command and receives one or multiple response messages from the server.
+Three steps are required to transfert a mail, namely, through MAIL, RCPT and DATA commands::

     C: MAIL FROM:<Smith@bar.com>